dayun1999/push-gateway/README.md

 # push-gateway
-A component used by  prometheus pull time series data reported by esp32 or other MCU
+A component used by  prometheus pulling time series data reported by esp32 or other MCU

+## designing flow

+TODO